Andrew Benintendi Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.55 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.43 team ERA ranks 28th among all league pitching staffs.

-- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).
+- Royals pitchers combine to allow 51 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Keller gets the start for the Royals, his eighth of the season.
-He is 2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched.
+- The Royals are sending Singer (2-4) to the mound for his eighth start of the season.
+He is 2-4 with an 8.82 ERA and 33 strikeouts through 33 2/3 innings pitched.

-- In his last appearance on Saturday against the Oakland Athletics, the righty went 4 1/3 innings, allowing six earned runs while surrendering 11 hits.
+- In his most recent time out on Saturday against the Oakland Athletics, the right-hander threw four innings, giving up five earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has an ERA of 4.67, with 6.5 strikeouts per nine innings.
-Opponents are hitting .276 against him.
+- The 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents have a .304 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.